Delhi govt has prepared six-point action plan to clean Yamuna: Kejriwal | Law-Order

 Delhi Chief Minister Arvind Kejriwal on Thursday said his government has prepared a six-point plan to clean the Yamuna river to bathing standards by February 2025.

-He said the government is constructing new sewage treatment plants and increasing the capacity of the existing ones as well as upgrading those.
+He said the government is constructing new sewage treatment plants (STPs) as well as increasing the capacity of the existing ones and upgrading those.

-''This will increase our sewage treatment capacity from around 600 million gallons of wastewater a day to 750 MGD-800 MGD,'' Kejriwal said.
+''This will increase our sewage treatment capacity from around 600 million gallons of waste water a day to 750-800 MGD,'' Kejriwal said.

+He said the waste water from four major drains falling in the Yamuna -- Najafgarh, Badshahpur, Supplementary and Ghazipur -- is being treated in-situ.

 The city government has also started de-silting and rehabilitation of the sewer network.